Freescale/Documentation/release-notes/source/test-results.rst

 packages can be found in the Freescale Release Notes (Download tab of freescale.com/imx)

-For boards from meta-fsl-arm-extra, the test cycle is performade by each mantainer.
+For boards from meta-fsl-arm-extra, the test cycle is performed by each mantainer.